 Once a gateway to the East, Aldgate is now a rich tapestry of diverse cultures, vibrant restaurants, markets, retail and galleries set against a backdrop of eclectic architecture.

-For potential purchasers and tenants looking for property to buy or rent, our Aldgate Estate Agency offers an eclectic mix of period properties, converted warehouses and new developments complete with swimming pools and gyms.
+For potential purchasers and tenants looking for property to buy or rent, our Aldgate Estate Agency offers an eclectic mix of period properties, converted warehouses and new developments complete with swimming pools, gymnasiums and porters apartment blocks.

 A BRIEF HISTORY OF ALDGATE

 Aldgate was once one of the seven gateways of the City of London and led to Chichester in Essex.
 It was located at the most eastern part of the London Wall, the first stone city wall to be built between AD 190 and 225.
 In 1374, the poet Geoffrey Chaucer lived in the house above the gate when he became the Controller of Customs for hides, skins and wools.

 ALDGATE TODAY - A buzzing hub of diversity

 The gate is now long gone, but what remains is a buzzing hub of diversity.
 Here you will find City bankers amongst the narrow magical passages of Leadenhall Market, the Art Nouveau Whitechapel Art Gallery which, since its opening in 1901, has held exhibitions by many acclaimed artists including Picasso's 'Guernica', Jackson Pollack, David Hockney and Lucien Freud.
 There is the Bevis Marks Synagogue, a Grade I listed building built in 1699, being the oldest synagogue in the UK and in Graces Alley, 'Wilton's Music Hall' built in 1859, the oldest grand music hall in the World still performing plays, workshops and live music.